DC Power Sources 271

 The device that provides electrical energy to a circuit.
 Power sources include batteries, generators, and other devices.

-primary cell
+primary cell battery

-A battery cell that cannot be recharged.
+A battery that cannot be recharged.
 Primary cell batteries are usually thrown away once their charge is spent.

 reactive